eiskalteschatten/AlexNotes/README.md

 1. Run `npm install` in the root directory.
 This will install Lerna and the linting tools.
 2. Run `npm run bootstrap` in the root directory.
 This will run `npm install` in all of the sub-packages and set up the symlinks for the shared dependencies.
+3. Copy `config.example.json` and rename it to `config.json`.
+You will need to configure a default user here as well as the git repository.

 ## Starting the Application